What is Firewall Security?August 11, 2021 | By Comodo

 Today, businesses have understood the need for firewall security, thereby they have firewall protection in place.

-There are five different types of firewalls, keep reading to know about the similarities and differences between the five basic types of firewalls:
+There are four different types of firewalls, keep reading to know about the similarities and differences between the four basic types of firewalls:

 The original type of firewall security is the Packet filtering firewalls which works inline at linking points where devices such as routers and switches do their work.
 It contains a list of firewall security rules that can stop traffic based on IP protocol, IP address and/or port number.